withjam/mchack/README.md

 # FED CSS Hack App

+Prompted by FED team discussion surrounding [The State of CSS 2021](https://2021.stateofcss.com/en-US/demographics)

 ## Overview

 Evaluate, design, and apply styles to a basic React application using any mix of pre-processors, CSS frameworks, CSS-in-JS, CSS modules, styled components, etc. to achieve the desired outcome.
 In addition to the challenge itself is a chance to try unfamiliar tools and techniques to decide if they should be considered for future work.